wrightedu/remote-learning/Remote-Learning-Tools.md

     - hacked - get link from wright.webex.com In Pilot, add to link and title as desired
 - Using breakout rooms?
 - Office Hours?
+- TODO: hook yeti to BYOD

 ## Additional Webex Control Panel info:
+**SCREENSHOT**
-- Call another room
+- Call: call another room on campus equiped with a Webex panel
-- Share content
+- Share screen:
-- Join another meeting?
+- Join Webex:

 ## Setup Collaborate in Pilot
 **Note** For best integration, we recommend Webex over Collaborate Ultra